annicetan/eCommerce/README.md

 ### For customers who wants to receive updates about Haidilao
 Social Media:
-  - Go to the 'Social Media' tab
+  - Scroll down at the bottom of every page
   - Try to click on the instagram icon and verify that it goes to the official Haidilao's instagram account
   - Try to click on the facebook icon and verify that it goes to the official Haidilao's youtube account